-- Most public bodies are required to complete and submit a DCT.
+- 13. Most public bodies are required to complete and submit a DCT.
+Agencies do not prepare DCTs as their information is collected as part of the preparation of the Scottish Government consolidated resource accounts.
 The Treasury has produced a list of all bodies within the WGA boundary for 2014/15.
 Each WGA body is allocated by the Treasury a counter-party identification (CPID) code. - 14.
 Bodies that the Treasury define as minor do not have to provide information.
 To qualify for minor body status in 2014/15, bodies are required to be below £10 million for gross annual expenditure and income during 2013/14, and for gross assets and liabilities at 31 March 2014.
+The CG-03 Confirmation of minor body status form is used to confirm minor bodies.